Alejogb1/job-board/blog-data/how-do-i-uninstall-jetbrains-toolbox-on-ubuntu.md

 id: "how-do-i-uninstall-jetbrains-toolbox-on-ubuntu"
 ---

-Alright, let's tackle this.
-I've seen this scenario play out more times than I care to count, often involving colleagues new to linux environments battling with leftover files.
+Alright,  I've seen this scenario play out more times than I care to count, often involving colleagues new to linux environments battling with leftover files.
 Uninstalling Jetbrains Toolbox on Ubuntu isn't as straightforward as, say, using `apt remove` due to its unique installation method.
 Instead of relying on a package manager, it usually drops files into specific directories in your home folder.
 This leaves a bit of manual cleanup necessary, and that's where we’ll focus.

 My initial encounter with this was back in the days of Ubuntu 16.04.
 A junior dev, let’s call her Alice, unintentionally installed the toolbox in a rather chaotic way.
 It was installed multiple times, actually, each attempt leaving its own scattered remnants.
 This resulted in conflicts when she tried to launch any of the IDEs.
 After a bit of troubleshooting, I had to craft a specific process to clean it all up.
 And that’s where my process comes from—experience and the desire to not relive that moment.